hnarayanan/thinkbot-demo/README.md

 ## Installation

-The easiest way to run this demo is to download this code, navigate to the folder with it and first start the inbuilt Python HTTP server.
+The easiest way to run this demo is to download this code, navigate to the folder with it, and first start the inbuilt Python HTTP server.

     python -m SimpleHTTPServer